 Their 8x magnification will be good for medium-range viewing and the 25mm lenses can offer you some great optics with clear imagery and can aid in making what you see that little bit brighter and sharper.

 It's also worth noting that these binoculars' lenses are also fully multi-coated and feature BAK4 prisms with phase coating so anything you look at should look marvellous which is definitely helped along by the 8x magnification and 25mm lenses.

-The optics of the Olympus WP II 8x25s are also nitrogen-filled meaning you won't be getting any fog appearing on the inside of the lenses, and they're also waterproof, as well as being dirtproof as well, which makes this Olympus offering quite the rugged pair, too.
+The optics of the Olympus WP II 8x25s are also nitrogen-filled meaning you won't be getting any fog appearing on the inside of the lenses, and they're also both waterproof and dirtproof, which makes this Olympus pretty rugged.

 They also feature a slightly smaller stature, weighing in at just 260g, which makes these a brilliant choice for taking on the go with you, whether you're camping and want to do some stargazing, or you're on a hike and fancy stopping just to marvel at the world around you.